-The Community Child and Adolescent Mental Health Service (CAMHS) teams offer treatment for mild to severe emotional health and mental health needs, for young people up to the age of 18 and their families.
+Our Community CAMHS offers treatment for mild to severe emotional and mental health needs to young people up to the age of 18 and their families.

-Some of the young people we see are experiencing things such as anxiety, post-traumatic stress disorder, attention deficit hyperactivity disorder, autism spectrum disorder, depression and bipolar.
+Some of the young people we see are experiencing issues such as anxiety, post-traumatic stress disorder, attention deficit hyperactivity disorder, autism spectrum disorder, depression and bipolar.

-The support we give is part of a wider group of agencies to make sure that young people receive the right treatment from the right service.
+We offer support as part of a wider group of agencies to make sure that young people receive the right treatment from the right service.

-Community CAMHS has three teams covering different areas across Nottinghamshire.
-There are also specialist teams which provide further support, these are:
+We have three teams covering different areas across Nottinghamshire.
+We also have specialist teams providing further support, including:

 We accept referrals from any professional, including GPs and teachers.